checkCircle

 Here’s how CoinLedger can help you generate a complete crypto tax report!

 Step 1: Connect your CoinLedger account to your exchanges and wallets.
+The platform will sync your transactions automatically.

 Step 2: Watch the platform calculate your gains, losses, and income!